Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 Once the C/C++ implementation is stable enough for production use, focus will shift to developing automated conversion tools for other languages like Python and Java, so that the surface syntax can be changed to Stroscot's.
 And yes, this is the `E-E-E strategy <https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish>`__, but Stroscot is open source so it's all OK.

-Standardization doesn't seem necessary, a popular language builds its own standard and Python, the world's most popular language as of `July 2022 <https://www.tiobe.com/tiobe-index/>`__, has `never been <https://stackoverflow.com/questions/1535702/python-not-a-standardized-language>`__ formally standardized.
+Standardization doesn't seem necessary.
+A popular language builds its own standard.
+Python, the world's most popular language as of `July 2022 <https://www.tiobe.com/tiobe-index/>`__, has `never been <https://stackoverflow.com/questions/1535702/python-not-a-standardized-language>`__ formally standardized.
 But there needs to be an open-source cross-platform implementation, with a committee process for changes to build consensus and ensure stability.
-Another alternative is to freeze Stroscot after release and design a new best language every 3-5 years.
+Another alternative is to freeze Stroscot after release and design a new language every 3 years, but that requires creating new names and websites so it's easier to evolve gradually.

 Criticisms
 ==========